What would make you care about Aleppo?

 The Syrian Civil War has been raging for five years now, and it is, to say the least, a multi-layered conflict.
-Aleppo is a major city in Syria, and it's in the news a lot because it is one of the hardest-hit areas of the war.
+Aleppo is a major city in Syria, and it's in the news a lot because the rebel-held, eastern part is one of the hardest-hit areas of the war.
 We're talking airstrikes and food, water and supply shortages affecting hundreds of thousands of people.

 But that doesn't affect you directly.
 There are a thousand reasons why you may not care about Aleppo.